 Robert Gray was the first Anglican Bishop of Cape Town.
 He supported the Zonnebloem School and hoped some of the African students would become missionaries for the Anglican Church.
 In addition to basic subjects, the school taught students trades – carpentry, tailoring, bricklaying, and printing.

 In May 2009 the Fikelela AIDs Project in partnership with Home from Home (see May 22 blog post) established the Zonnebloem Cottage Foster Home on the grounds of Zonnebloem Estate.
 Some of the organizations with offices near the orphanage include the South African Faith and Family Institute (SAFFI), the Institute for Justice and Reconciliation (IJR), and Cape Town Interfaith Initiative.
 The Interfaith Initiative includes members from the Islam, Christian, Jewish, Hindu, Sufi, Bahai, and African Traditional faiths.
 IJR’s mission is “cultivating the potential for reconciliation and socio-economic justice in Africa through partnerships and carefully constructed interventions”.

 The children at the foster home range in age from 5 to 13 years.
 At present there are 6 children living in the cottage:

 • Marlin – 9

 • Jackie – 5

-Another volunteer, Rebecca, is returning to her home in Germany in a few weeks.
-We plan to have a farewell party for her.
+Another volunteer, Rebecca, will be returning to her home in Germany soon.
+We’re planning a farewell party for her.
 She loves the children and is fantastic helping them with their homework and reading.
 They will really miss her!

-As I spend more time at the foster home I will write about it in the blog.
+As I spend more time at the foster home I’ll write about it in the blog.
 Emmie and Raymond Adams are the house-mother and father.
 They live in the foster home and care for the children every day.